 Is the Sea to Sky Gondola in Squamish Worth Visiting?

-If you’re wondering is the Sea to Sky Gondola worth it, you’re not alone.
-You’re cruising along the jaw-dropping Sea to Sky Highway, signs for the gondola start popping up—and you’re asking yourself, should we stop, or keep driving?
+If you’re wondering whether the Sea to Sky Gondola is worth it, you’re not alone.
+You’re driving along the Sea to Sky Highway, signs appear, and the question comes up: Should we stop, or keep going?

-I’ve visited the Sea to Sky Gondola in Squamish multiple times—once on a magical winter media trip around Christmas (complete with snowshoeing and hot chocolate), again on a spring hike with friends, several solo trips, and most recently on a sunny fall day with my mom and uncles.
+I’ve visited the Sea to Sky Gondola in Squamish multiple times – a winter media trip around Christmas, a spring hike with friends, several solo visits, and a fall day with my mum and uncles.

 Once you’re off the gondola, you’ve got a few options: take in the views, go for a walk, or just find a spot to hang out for a while.
 You don’t need to do everything to enjoy it—but if you’re wondering what’s worth the time, here’s what I’d focus on: